How to Choose the Right HOA Management Company

 The Role of the Board and Its Members’ Relationship to Each Other

-You will be required to confront difficult issues, such as:
+You must confront difficult issues, such as:

 • Potential Assessment Increases